eavatar/eavatar-me/docs/source/development.rst

     export PYTHONPATH="./src"

-If you use an IDE, the root and the 'src' subfolder of the project should be in the paths as mentioned above.
+If you use an IDE, the the 'src' subfolder of the project should be in the paths as mentioned above.

 Build the Binaries